 Hire Out If Necessary

 Composing your own photos can be hella stressful.
-Sometimes the best thing that you can do for your group is to hire someone to take the photos for you.
+Sometimes the best thing that you can do is hire someone to take the photos for you.
 Don’t be afraid to hire a local photographer or a student who is majoring in photography.
-You can find a great photographer without breaking your budget, and you may even have a great photographer in your group.
+You can find a great photographer without breaking your budget.
+You may even have a great photographer in your group.
 Ask around!

 With these tips, I am hopeful that you can cut down on awful group photo sessions.
 Group sessions can be fun and truly highlight your sisterhood/brotherhood or campus organization.
-Be prepared, be smart, and work hard to make sure that everyone has a good time taking photos at your session.
+Be prepared, be smart, and work hard.
+You want to make sure that everyone has a good time taking photos at your session.